decentraland/sdk-content-server/docs/about.md

 - Even if you withhold more than one name, only one deployment per account is supported at this time.
 - The upload size limit is the same as a deployment to a Catalyst (200MB)
-- Once uploaded, it cannot be destroyed but you may override it with a new deployment
+- Once uploaded, it cannot be destroyed, but you may override it with a new deployment